alexpolt/alexpolt.github.io/src/motivation.md

   Also such thing as a [work-life balance][w] is not an empty phrase.
 As I said above we are very rational and we never work just for the sake of work (unless you are emotionally driven, as I said above, like ambitions or passion).
-We know that doing the our best is going to bring some benefits in the future.
+We know that doing our best is going to bring some benefits in the future.
 Therefore it's important to find harmony between working and enjoing the results of your work.